CMU-SSN/SSN/README.markdown

 	# Switch to the correct ruby version
 	rvm use 1.9.3-p385

-	# Switch to the vagrant directory
-	cd /vagrant
 	```

 7. Start the vagrant VM and initialize an SSH session